Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Proposed Method

 \section{Proposed Method}

-In this section, we describe our SPT-augmented CNN-based method for robust and accurate LV quantification.
+In this section, we describe our SPT-augmented method for achieving robust and accurate LV quantification.
 At a high level, we decompose each slice in a CMR image sequence into a steerable pyramid with three orientations at two scales.
-We then use a five-layer CNN to map the pyramid representation of each slice to three oriented feature vectors, which are fed to a shared long short-term memory (LSTM) \cite{xingjian2015convolutional} to predict the eleven structural LV indices.
-The learning of the entire method is driven by the mean absolute error (MAE) and a regularizer of the multi-task relationships.
+We then use a five-layer CNN to map the pyramid to three oriented feature vectors, which are fed to a shared long short-term memory (LSTM)~\cite{hochreiter1997long} to predict the eleven structural LV indices.
+Learning is driven by the MAE and a multi-task regularizer.
 The system diagram is shown in Fig.~\ref{fig:whole_framework}.